FAQs

 No. However, MIT does sponsor visas for enrolled MIT students who are under the age of 18.
 Please contact the International Students Office for more information.

-Any DLC that is considering hosting an international minor student should consult with the International Students Office and Office of the General Counsel before permitting the minor to participate in the program.
+Any DLC that is considering hosting an international minor student should consult with the International Students Office and Office of General Counsel before permitting the minor to participate in the program.

 Other